Bloomy introduces BMS test system for desktop HIL validation | Automotive Powertrain Technology International

-Bloomy, a provider of automated test platforms and control systems, has introduced the Desktop BMS HIL Test System tool, designed to aid the efficiency of multi-person battery engineering teams.
+Provider of automated test platforms and control systems, Bloomy, has introduced the Desktop BMS HIL Test System tool, designed to aid the efficiency of multi-person battery engineering teams.

 The system brings the testing capabilities of hardware-in-the-loop (HIL) design labs directly to the desktops of development teams, in order to increase productivity and reduce time-to-market for various projects, including EVs and drones.